• Skip to primary navigation

 Infuse the Butter:

-• In a small saucepan set over medium heat, melt 1 cup (2 sticks / 227 grams) unsalted butter.
+• In a small saucepan set over medium heat, melt the unsalted butter.

 • Pour the butter and beans through a fine-mesh strainer set over a heatproof bowl.

-• Place butter in refrigerator for 30 minutes.
+• Discard beans.
+Place butter in refrigerator for 30 minutes.

 Prepare the Cookie Dough:

-• In the bowl of a stand mixer with the paddle attachment affixed, add the chilled coffee-infused butter, brown and granulated sugars.
+• In the bowl of a stand mixer with the paddle attachment affixed, add the chilled coffee-infused butter from recipe above, brown sugar and granulated sugar.

 • Beat on medium speed for 3-4 minutes until light and fluffy.